Attorney Ryan Bliss

 After earning his Juris Doctor at the University of North Carolina at Chapel Hill, Ryan eventually found himself in that dreary corporate office building wondering how he could possibly tell his mom about the upcoming case against one of her former colleagues.
 It wasn’t something he was prepared to do.
 So he decided to find a new career path; one that allowed him to fight for injured workers, not against them.

-Shortly thereafter, Ryan found a home as a workers’ compensation attorney at the law offices of James Scott Farrin.
-Today, he is a shareholder of the firm and a as a North Carolina Board Certified Specialist in workers’ compensation law (one of only 148* in North Carolina), Ryan now spends his days protecting the rights of injured workers throughout the state.
-Ryan’s efforts have earned him the designation of “Rising Star”** in the area of workers’ compensation law for 2018 from NC Super Lawyers Magazine.
+Shortly thereafter, Ryan found a home as a workers’ compensation attorney at the Law Offices of James Scott Farrin.
+Today, he is a shareholder of the firm.
+As a North Carolina Board Certified Specialist in workers’ compensation law (one of only 148* in North Carolina), Ryan now spends his days protecting the rights of injured workers throughout the state.
+Ryan’s efforts have earned him the designation of 2018 “Rising Star”** in the area of workers’ compensation law from Super Lawyers magazine.

 When Ryan is not at work, he enjoys spending time with his family in Cary, NC.
 He participates in community theater as much as possible and writes and illustrates children’s books in his spare time.